 Hemp Q&A With Charlotte’s Web

-We know you still have questions, so we chatted with Mark Gillilan, head of marketing at Charlotte’s Web, to get answers straight from the source!
+We know you still have questions, so we chatted with the CW team to get answers straight from the source!

 What’s the difference between hemp extract and CBD?